Thursday, September 24, 2020

 5 Marina Terrace

-Seamus Quirke lived with his family at Marina Terrace before moving to Galway where the 23 year old would be killed in brutal fashion by the crown forces.
+Seamus Quirke lived with his family at Marina Terrace before moving to Galway where the 23 year old was killed in brutal fashion by the crown forces.

 Quirke joined Na Fianna Eireann as a teenager and later joined IRA H Company 2nd Battlion Cork No.1 Brigade.
 The son of a jeweller, he took on his father's trade and went to Galway where he worked in O'Donovans Jewellers on William Street.